Rangers finish 4-game sweep over Orioles | Devdiscourse

 Minor (13-8) gave up two runs on six hits, struck out three and walked one.
 He threw 74 strikes on 102 pitches.
 Wojciechowski (2-8) allowed four runs on six hits in his abbreviated start.
 He walked one and struck out two and threw 58 pitches in two innings.

-A Pedro Severino RBI doubles in the fifth cut the lead to four before the Rangers took off again.
-Delino DeShields started a three-run rally in the sixth with his RBI single.
+A Pedro Severino RBI double in the fifth cut the lead to four before the Rangers took off again.
+Delino DeShields drove in the first of three runs in the inning with his RBI single.
 Jose Trevino added a sacrifice fly before Choo increased the lead to 9-2 with a run-scoring single.
 Texas then made it 10-2 in the seventh when Solak notched his fourth RBI thanks to a single to right.
 Baltimore added two in the ninth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)